zeqkik/Adtech-Data-Analysis/readme.md

 2. **Artificial Neural Network Model**:
     - A Sequential model with Dense layers.
     - Data normalization and model training using Keras and TensorFlow.

+### Feature Engineering and Encoders
+Feature engineering is a crucial step to improve the model's performance.
+The `model.py` file is created to handle all feature engineering tasks, including:
+- Encoding categorical variables using label encoding and one-hot encoding.
+- Normalizing numerical features to ensure the ANN model performs optimally.

+The `model_encoders` directory contains specific scripts for label encoding (`label_encoder.py`) and one-hot encoding (`one_hot_encoder.py`).
+These scripts are used within `model.py` to preprocess the data before feeding it into the models.

 ## API Implementation
 An API is implemented using FastAPI to run the model and make predictions.